Hello I’m Thom Pham!

 I think I’ve already answered that one.
 No death, illness stuff…

 I’m not bothered about the “spying” on your ex or lover thing like many other professional tarot reader.
-To me, it’s very volatile emotions one is spying on, that usually changes the moment the reading is over…So I warn that it may be what you see about this person now, but don’t get too attached to it because it may already be different now.
+To me, it’s only very volatile emotions one is spying on, that can easilly change the moment the reading is over…So I warn that it may be what you see about this person now, but don’t get too attached to it because it may already be different now.
 The question is “What are you to do with your own emotions now? ” It s not about them but it’s about you.